amandie-ct/amandie-ct/README.md

 I am Amanda, a bachelor in Psychology with an MSc in Psychobiology :brain:.
 I’ve been studying to transition into a technology career for the past year :computer:.

-- 🔭 Right now, I am using React to develop a to-do app integrated within a calendar.
+- 🔭 Right now, I am using React to develop a to-do app integrated inside a calendar.
 I also plan to use MongoDB to store data and Node to build the server-side for this project
 - 🌱 I'm currently learning React, Node and Mongo
 - :herb: I am eager to learn new technologies, and constantly improve in code writing